Plain English Summary

 Where is the study run from?

-The study will take place in MOYO Nutritional Rehabilitation Unit, Paediatric Department, Queen Elizabeth Central Hospital, Blantyre, Malawi.
+The study takes place in MOYO Nutritional Rehabilitation Unit, Paediatric Department, Queen Elizabeth Central Hospital, Blantyre, Malawi.

 When is the study starting and how long is it expected to run for?